ANC vote stirs debate over succession of South Africa's Zuma

 He must also find his own “kingmaker” to build support for him within the ANC to counterbalance the growing support for Dlamini-Zuma.

-Like other ANC leaders, Zuma, has prioritized cementing loyalty to the party, and its liberation legacy, over backing for himself since his presidency began in 2009.
+Like other ANC leaders, Zuma, has prioritised cementing loyalty to the party, and its liberation legacy, over backing for himself since his presidency began in 2009.

 This has meant that the party has stayed popular even as his own ratings dipped due to the scandals and criticism over his handling of Africa’s most developed economy.